Supplier Screening Criteria

 - Personal interaction with the targeted respondents to collect information and data for a series of questions

 - Open and Close ended questions based on project requirement

-- Apt for large sample size to measure the response quantitatively
+- Apt for large sample size to measure quantitatively

 - Ideal for Supplier Benchmarking and mapping of core capabilities

 Our team specializes in collecting information from secondary sources such as: supplier websites, information published by government agencies, media, chamber of commerce, etc. The sources are well documented which can be referred by the client for further clarification.